-Some 1.3 million attendees, hundreds of food and retail vendors, more than 300 acres, a full-service RV park, a 136,000-square-foot exposition center and thousands of farm animals — welcome to the Great New York State Fair.
+Some 1.3 million attendees, hundreds of food and retail vendors, more than 300 acres, a full-service RV park, a 136,000-square-foot exposition center, and thousands of farm animals — welcome to the Great New York State Fair.

 The fair, which lasts 13 days, traces its roots back to 1841.
-If you thought planning an office renovation was tough, try planning and erecting a small town’s worth of retail and livestock, and then tearing it all down, in a matter of weeks.
+If you thought planning an office renovation project was tough, try planning and erecting a small town’s worth of retail and livestock, and then tearing it all down, in a matter of weeks.
 While modern amenities provide more programming space and convenience, they also add to the massive challenge of managing the fair.